JeffCohen/retro-article/README.md

 # Pools of Reflection

+As developers and managers, most of us are always on the go.
+We're focused on the next project, the next deadline, the next client.
+Always looking forward.

+Is it ever worthwhile to look back?

-They say hindsight is 20/20.
-They say, learn from your mistakes.
-They say, if we don't know our own history, we're doomed to repeat it.
+I think it is.
+Recall the old clichés.
+Hindsight is 20/20.
+Learn from your mistakes.
+If you don't know your history, you're doomed to repeat it.
+We can all agree that understanding what we've done in the past will help us perform better in the future.

-If these statements are true, then understanding what we've done will help us do better in the future.
-But if you're like me, they generally remain in the realm of theory and cliché.
-It's not fun to look back.
-It's more fun to only focus on the here and now, and believing we will automatically do better next time.
+But if you're like me, these phrases remain solidly in the realm of theory and cliché.
+Let's face it, it's not fun to look back.
+So we prefer to simply focus on the here and now, believing we will somehow do better next time.

+I think we disregard the value of looking back because we think that's all it is: looking back.
-Hindsight is indeed 20/20, but it also clears up the picture of the future.
-I'm here to tell you that if you want anything to improve - whether it's your product, your team's performance, or you career - you have to look back in order to see ahead.
+Hindsight is indeed 20/20, but it also sharpens our picture of the future.
+If you want to improve something - whether it's your product, your team's performance, or you career - you have to look back in order to see clearly ahead.

 ### What is a Retrospective?